Apps, Apps, and More Apps

 Google Docs lets us easily and remotely collaborate and edit documents (like this one), and Sheets lets us manage client lists and sales leads with ease.
 Calendar lets us sync our event schedules with each other and with our community (Domi Station, our coworking space, has a shared Google calendar).
 For the price, Google Apps provides an amazing amount of value, and since we manage so much on our end, worrying about email and file sharing is something we’re happy to leave to the pros at Google.

 7. Sublime Text

-Not only is Sublime simple and relatively pretty, it comes preloaded with a number of tools that make programming in any language more efficient.
+Not only is Sublime simple and relatively pretty, but it also comes preloaded with a number of tools that make programming in any language more efficient.
 It also lets us control programming standards in Python and JS so that our code is consistent across projects and team members.
-Cross platform, loaded with functionality, and highly customizable, Sublime Text is the bee’s knees.
+Cross-platform, loaded with functionality, and highly customizable, Sublime Text is the bee’s knees.

 (Side note: this section was written to the chagrin of one of our engineers, Katie Russ, who is adamant about her support for GitHub's Atom)

 Header image via Russ Hendricks, Tools Are Home.